 Lower back rotational stretch for strengthening exercise

-The lower back rotational stretch can help relieve tension in the lower back and trunk.
+The lower back rotational stretch can help relieve lower back and trunk tension.

 - Lie back on the floor with bent knees and feet flat on the ground.